kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 {% include setup %}

 Hi geeks!
 Did the post title get you excited?
-Great, because OG and Message stack are getting closer to being used.
-I'd like to give an overview about their state, the amazing community effort around them, and also share some of my personal thoughts about contribution and Drupal 8.
+Great, because OG and Message stack are getting closer to being Drupal 8 ready.
+I'd like to give an overview about their state, the amazing community effort around them, and also share some of my personal thoughts about contribution in Drupal 8 area.

 <!-- more -->